 How often should I change the transmission fluid on my Dodge Grand Caravan?

-For the Dodge Grand Caravan, the general recommendation for changing the transmission fluid is every 30,000 to 60,000 miles.
-However, this can vary based on several factors:
+- Mileage: As mentioned, the general recommendation is to change the fluid every 30,000 to 60,000 miles, but this can vary based on your driving habits and conditions.

-- Driving Conditions: If you frequently drive in stop-and-go traffic, tow heavy loads, or operate in extreme temperatures, you may need to change the fluid more often.
+- Driving Conditions: If you frequently tow heavy loads, drive in stop-and-go traffic, or operate your vehicle in extreme temperatures, you may need to change the fluid more often.

 How much does it cost to change transmission fluid in a Dodge Grand Caravan?